|Title:||Director of Freshwater Research|

 |Department:||Conservation & Research|

-Reporting to the Vice President of Conservation and Research, the Director of Freshwater Research contributes to the strategic direction of, and provides management for, the Aquarium’s Freshwater Research Program.
+Reporting to the Vice President of Conservation and Research, the Director of Freshwater Research contributes to the strategic direction of, and provides management for, the Aquarium’s Freshwater Research Program focusing on the Great Lakes region.
 Primary responsibilities include implementing and evaluating scientific research initiatives and programs that support the Aquarium’s programmatic and conservation priorities.
-Responsibilities also include conducting applied and publishable research that adheres to the priorities of the Aquarium, while also supervising a three-person scientific team to ensure rigor, accuracy and timeliness of all freshwater research projects.
+Responsibilities also include conducting applied and publishable research that adheres to the priorities of the Aquarium, while also supervising a PhD-level scientific team (3-4 staff) to ensure rigor, accuracy and timeliness of all freshwater research projects.
 This position also serves as an institutional resource for content and communications to advance appropriate science and conservation messages through the Aquarium’s many outreach channels.
 The position requires the ability to facilitate and develop multi-institutional collaborations that conduct, support and/or promote freshwater conservation research.
 In addition, this position works with the Aquarium development team to generate resources necessary to fund conservation research programs.

 Duties & Responsibilities